-Our supply chain network is exposed to potentially adverse events such as geopolitical sanctions, physical disruptions, environmental and industrial accidents, trade restrictions or disruptions at a key supplier, which could impact our ability to deliver orders to our customers.
-Geopolitical tensions have continued to challenge the continuity and cost of our supply chain in 2023.
+Our supply chain network is exposed to potentially adverse events such as geopolitical sanctions, physical disruptions, trade restrictions and tariffs or disruptions at a key supplier, which could impact our ability to deliver orders to our customers.
+Geopolitical tensions have continued to challenge our supply chain in 2024.

-Maintaining manufacturing operations whilst adhering to changing local regulations and meeting enhanced health and safety standards has proven possible but has required significant management.
-In addition, ensuring the operation of a global logistics network for both input materials and finished goods continues to present challenges and requires continued focus and flexibility.
+Maintaining manufacturing operations while adhering to changing local regulations and meeting enhanced health and safety standards has proven possible but has required significant management.

+In addition, ensuring the operation of a global logistics network for both input materials and finished goods continues to present challenges